Gammer0909/Gammer0909/README.md

 - ⚡ Fun fact: I learned C# This summer, and I'm still learning

 I love to learn, especially about programming.
 If you have a comment or anything that will help me, please feel free to lave a comment!

+What I'm working on constantly changes, but I'll try to keep this page recent as to what I'm working on, and some of my code isn't public yet.